-- 7. Serbia does not yet have legislation in place for implementing the BEPS Action 13 minimum standard. - (a) Parent entity filing obligation - (b) Scope and timing of parent entity filing - (c) Limitation on local filing obligation - (d) Limitation on local filing in case of surrogate filing - (e) Effective implementation - 8.
-Serbia does not yet have its legal and administrative framework in place to implement CbC Reporting and thus does not implement CbC Reporting requirements for the 2017 fiscal year.
-Serbia indicates that Corporate Income Tax Law is being amended to provide the legal basis for the CbC Reporting implementation.
-Serbia estimates that the amendment will come into effect by the end of 2019.
+- 7. Kenya does not yet have legislation in place for implementing the BEPS Action 13 minimum standard.
+Kenya expects to implement the legislative and administrative requirements of Action 13 during 2019. - (a) Parent entity filing obligation - (b) Scope and timing of parent entity filing - (c) Limitation on local filing obligation - (d) Limitation on local filing in case of surrogate filing - (e) Effective implementation - 8.
+Kenya does not yet have its legal and administrative framework in place to implement CbC Reporting and thus does not implement CbC Reporting requirements for the 2018 fiscal year.

-9. It is recommended that Serbia take steps to implement a domestic legal and administrative framework to impose and enforce CbC reporting requirements as soon as possible.
+9. It is recommended that Kenya take steps to implement a domestic legal and administrative framework to impose and enforce CbC reporting requirements as soon as possible.